 Never underestimate the compounding costs of gas into the equation.
 The difference between a 25 mpg and 35 mpg vehicle over the next 50,000 miles is $2,000.

 Why are you replacing your current vehicle?
 Maybe your old car has broken down?
-Or you're just wanting to avoid inevitable repairs that come along with aging vehicles?
+Or you just want to avoid inevitable repairs that come along with aging vehicles?

 By now, you should know roughly what you are going to be paying for your car.
-If you don't have enough cash to buy the car straight up (and leave a little in the bank) - consider holding off until you do.
-There's not many worse financial moves than paying interest on a depreciating item.
+If you don't have enough cash to buy the car straight up (and leave a little in the bank)—consider holding off until you do.
+There are not many worse financial moves than paying interest on a depreciating item.

 If you absolutely must borrow, get the loan secured and funding in place before you start shopping.
 The best deals on Craigslist aren't there for very long.
 Don't even bother looking until you've secured the appropriate funding.

-I used the Craigslist+ app to set up searches 2004-06 Toyota Prius models within 200 miles of me.
-It might set you back a couple bucks, but you'll save a lot of time searching for your new car and get a leg up on the competition.
+I used the Craigslist+ app to set up searches for 2004–2006 Toyota Prius models within 200 miles of me.
+It might set you back a couple of bucks, but you'll save a lot of time searching for your new car and get a leg up on the competition.

 So now you found the perfect car.
 It has everything you wanted and then some.
 Low miles, perfect color, great condition... everything!